innotrade/enapso-graphdb-client/README.md

 });
 ```

-while creating connection we specify the name of triple store using `tripleStore` variable against which we perform the crud operations.
+while creating connection we specify the name of triple store using `tripleStore` variable against which we perform the crud operations by default it work with graphDB.

-tranform is use to convert the results of triplestor in a specific format so here we define the format there we have 3 predefine formats `toJSON` `toCSV` and `toTSV` this option is optional
+tranform is use to convert the results of triplestore in a specific format so here we define the format there we have 3 predefine formats `toJSON` `toCSV` and `toTSV` this option is optional
-This is how you authenticate against GraphDB using JWT:
+This is how you authenticate against GraphDB or stardog using JWT:

 ```javascript
 graphDBEndpoint